Everyone

 Employer’s response to misconduct

 An employer’s response to misconduct must be appropriate and reasonable.
-Less severe misconduct may lead to a warning while more serious misconduct may lead to dismissal.
+Less severe misconduct may lead to a warning while more serious misconduct may lead to When an employer removes an employee from their job, for example, as a result of misconduct or redundancy.

 A single instance of non-serious misconduct usually would not, on its own, undermine the relationship of trust between an employee and employer, and therefore would not justify a dismissal unless it were repeated.

-Employers must ensure a fair investigation and disciplinary process.
+Employers must ensure a fair investigation and A formal procedure followed by employers to address misconduct and decide on the appropriate disciplinary action.

 Identifying serious misconduct